Sarajevo International Airport: Development in the 2000s

 On 18 October 2005, Paddy Ashdown, the High Representative of Bosnia and Herzegovina, suspended a decision by Bosnian authorities to name the airport after Alija Izetbegović, the first President of Bosnia and Herzegovina.
 The High Representative stated that such a renaming might undermine the reconciliation process by alienating non-Bosniak citizens.
 In 2005, the European branch of the Airports Council International awarded Sarajevo the award of Best Airport Under 1 Million Passengers.

-In 2013, Sarajevo International Airport had 665,638 passengers which is more than all of the other airports in Bosnia and Herzegovina had together and a 14.7% increase from 2012, this is the highest number of passengers per year since the reopening of the airport.
+In 2013, Sarajevo International Airport handled 665,638 passengers which was more than all of the other airports in Bosnia and Herzegovina combined and a 14.7% increase from 2012.
+This was till then the highest number of passengers per year since the reopening of the airport.
 On 26 December 2014, the airport welcomed its 700,000th passenger on Austrian Airlines flight OS758 to Vienna.

-In May 2015, work has started on expansion of Sarajevo International Airport.
+In May 2015, work started on expansion of Sarajevo International Airport.
 Current work is undergoing on expansion of arrival area, adding more passport control check stands and rearranging whole arrival area to make it more passenger friendly.
 Next to follow is expansion of check in area which will include three more check in counters making it total of 15 check in counters.
 By the end of the year the airport will begin with platform expansion and the construction of rapid exit taxiway with scheduled completion by mid of the next year.
 2017 should be the year in which airport will enter into the reconstruction of the runway and the maneuvering areas.
 Expansion of the airport at the current level is financed by Sarajevo Airport own funds.
 On 6 June 2015, Pope Francis visited Sarajevo arriving on an Alitalia Airbus A320-200 from Rome.
 Welcome ceremony was held at Sarajevo International Airport.